Kiwix JS Windows

 You can open ZIM links in a new browsable tab (or window) by setting the options in Configuration.
 Right-click (or double right-click if you set that option), ctrl-click, middle click and long press should all work.
 Somne contexts (e.g. mobile) don't support this option, or it works badly or very slowly.
 For those contexts, use the Download or open current article feature instead.
 With this feature, the tab is non-browsable, but you can save the page to PDF or print it, etc., from that tab.

 Help! - when I click on an external link it gets blocked!
 Don't panic, this is the Content Security Policy potecting you.
 You have probably activated Service Worker mode.
 To open external web sites, you need to turn on the option Open links in a new tab (in Service Worker mode).
-In JQuery mode, external links will open in a new tab/window regardliness of this setting.
+In Restricted mode, external links will open in a new tab/window regardliness of this setting.
 Additionally, please note that your browser's popup blocker may be interfering with options that open new tabs or windows.
 When asked, enable popups always for the app (if you trust Kiwix), and then reload the app.

 In most browsers and frameworks you can set the app to full-screen mode using the option in Configuration, and in Chromium and Firefox browsers you can also lock the orientation of the app while it is in full-screen mode.
 Because the browser may throw you out of full-screen mode, for example, when you select an archive or when opening a new window, you may need to click in the app to re-activate full-screen mode.
 Full-screen mode needs to be activated by a user gesture: it is not possible to activate it automatically.